 Following completion of the RI, the MEC CSM for the recommended MEC contaminated areas of the Camp Butner FUDS was created to reflect the status of MEC exposure pathways using the results of the investigations.
-The MEC CSM for the project site indicated that MEC is potentially present in surface and subsurface soil at the MEC contaminated portions of the RC2 (which includes MRS-04).
+The MEC CSM for the project site indicated that MEC is potentially present in surface and subsurface soil at the MEC contaminated portions of RC1 (which includes MRS-08).
 MEC present at the surface or subsurface soil would provide a source of MEC for a complete exposure pathway (HGL, 2016).

-The MRS-04 is primarily (approximately 95 percent) located within the south-central portion of RC2, investigated during the RI.
-For this reason, this DD focuses on the findings of previous investigations and the RI throughout RC2.
-Current land use within MRS-04 is residential, commercial/industrial, agricultural, and recreational.
+MRS-08 is located primarily within the southeastern portion of the RC1 AOI.
+Approximately 60 acres of the MRS lie within the Flame Thrower Range, which was not investigated during the RI.
+There are previous investigation findings and removal activities that were completed within the Flame Thrower Range.
+As this area is relatively small compared to the remainder of MRS-08, this DD focuses on the findings of previous investigations and the RI throughout RC1.
+Current land use within MRS-08 is residential, commercial/industrial, agricultural, and recreational.
 It is anticipated that future land use will remain the same.
 Based on this land use, the primary receptors in the site are residents, occupational workers, recreational users, and visitors.
 The presence of a known/suspected source of MEC and possible receptors means that potentially complete exposure pathways are present at the site that could result in these identified current or future receptors being exposed to explosive hazards at the project site.